kundajelab/atac_dnase_pipelines/bds/hic/README.md

 $ cp bds.config ~/.bds
 ```

-For Kundaje lab members, add the following to the command line instead of defining all species-specific parameters like BWA index.
+For Kundaje lab members, add the following to the command line instead of defining all species-specific parameters like BWA index and umap path.
 ```
 -kundaje_lab -species [SPECIES: hg19, mm9, ...]
 ```